Skip to chat with us. Skip to content

 Your provider will send you to the washroom with a little plastic cup, and you’ll return it with a small urine sample, which will go to the lab.
 The most common urine test for STIs is a nucleic acid amplification test, or NAAT, which detects the DNA from the bacterium or parasite causing the infection.
 Urine test results are usually available within a few days.

-Urine tests aren’t infallible.
+Urine tests for STI aren’t infallible.
 As with any medical test, there’s always a potential for a false negative or a false positive due to factors like the sensitivity and specificity of the test.
-Sensitivity is the probability of a laboratory test being positive if the patient has the disease in question.
+Sensitivity is the probability of a positive laboratory test if the patient has the disease.
 Specificity is the probability of a laboratory test being negative if the patient does not have the disease in question.

-Urine tests for STIs generally have high sensitivity and specificity, making them highly reliable for screening purposes.
+Urine tests for STIs generally have high sensitivity and specificity, making them highly reliable for screening.
 Still, false results can occur due to contamination in the sample or testing too soon after sex, before the infection is detectable.

 Whether you test positive or negative for an STI, your healthcare provider will likely recommend retesting in six to 12 weeks to look for resistant strains of gonorrhea or chlamydia.
 That way, if treatment didn’t cure the infection — or you took the urine test before the STI was detectable — you can still treat it early enough to avoid complications.

-Urine tests are used to detect chlamydia, gonorrhea, and trichomoniasis.
+Urine tests for STIs are used to detect chlamydia, gonorrhea, and trichomoniasis.
 They’re not effective for detecting syphilis or viral infections like genital herpes and HIV.

 Chlamydia is a highly contagious bacterial infection and the most commonly reported STI in Canada.
 Between 2011 and 2019, chlamydia rates increased by 26%.

-Chlamydia trachomatis, the bacterium that causes chlamydia, is easily detected in urine around two weeks after exposure.
+The bacterium Chlamydia trachomatis, which causes chlamydia, is easily detected in a urine test for STDs around two weeks after exposure.
 You can also get tested with a swab sample, such as during a routine pap smear.

 Chlamydia is easy to treat with antibiotics — but left untreated, it can cause serious health complications, including infertility, pelvic inflammatory diseases, and reactive arthritis.
 It can also spread from an infected pregnant person to their infant during birth.